paulrobertlloyd/roadtrip/3-images-and-video/content.md

 ![Video embed resized in the wrong proportions.](3.jpg)

+▲ _Video embed resized in the wrong proportions._

 This is because embedded objects aren't able to report the ratio of the video they contain.
 In order to get round this problem, we need to place the embed inside a container that has the correct ratio, and set the embed to be 100% wide and tall (an approach [first discovered by Thierry Koblentz](http://www.alistapart.com/articles/creating-intrinsic-ratios-for-video/)).

 First, we need to add a container around our embed: